dvimukthi/dvimukthi/README.md

 ### Hi there 👋, I'm Deshan Vimukthi <img src="https://img.icons8.com/color/96/000000/sri-lanka.png" height="40"/>

-## I'm an Undergraduate Student, Front End Developer!
+## I'm an Undergraduate Student,

 - 🔭 I'm currently studying a BSc.(Hons) Computer Science.
-- 🌱 I’m currently learning ReactJs and Firebase.
+- 🌱 I’m currently learning React Native.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2021 Goals: Contribute more to Open Source projects and Learn and write about new technologies.
 - ⚡ Fun fact: I love to play Cricket and Watching Tv series.